 - sparking new relationships in your community, strengthening current ones

 - planning, organizing, and running regular Tech Socials (every 2-3 months to start)

 - choosing dates/venues, promoting the event, connecting with local sponsors, handling the budget, coordinating volunteers, managing the actual event

 - facilitating community dialogue and interaction around events and in their city’s forum

 Do I have to pay to be an organizer?

 Interested?
 We hope so.
-Send us an email and we’ll talk.
+Check out our Volunteer page and send us a note.
 Please include important tidbits like: